UK Athletics

 The accomplishments are a result of Barnhart’s work since his arrival in the summer of 2002.
 He has steadily invested in the growth of all UK teams while maintaining a singular commitment to the holistic development of Wildcat student-athletes.
 Matching resources to expectations has been a hallmark of his tenure, with the proof coming in the form of student-athlete support, staff enhancements and hundreds of millions of dollars in facility improvements.
 At the heart of everything are the core values Barnhart has instilled in the department he leads: character, integrity, knowledge, stewardship and competitiveness.

 A department-wide 3.0 grade-point average among student-athletes and increased community service have been long-standing goals for Barnhart.
-The GPA benchmark was first met in the spring semester of 2010 and has now reached a streak of 22 consecutive semesters.
-In spring 2020, UK achieved a cumulative GPA of 3.534, the best in school history.
+The GPA benchmark was first met in the spring semester of 2010 and has now reached a streak of 27 consecutive semesters.

-Community service has risen to more than 4,000 hours annually and includes outreach to the Lexington area, the Commonwealth of Kentucky and as far away as Ethiopia, the Dominican Republic and Panama.
+Community service has reached as much as 4,000 hours annually and includes outreach to the Lexington area, the Commonwealth of Kentucky and as far away as Ethiopia, the Dominican Republic and Panama.
 In December of 2021 and August 2022, when natural disasters devastated western and eastern Kentucky, a pair of telethons sponsored by UK Athletics raised more than $8 million and numerous student-athletes and staff took part in other fundraising projects, supply assistance, cleanup and the rebuilding process.

 Since Barnhart’s arrival, the Directors’ Cup standings have reflected the progress in the fields and arenas of competition.
 Barnhart inherited a department that finished 50th nationally in 2002-03, his first year in Lexington.
 By 2012-13, UK climbed to No. 25 in the country, UK’s first top-25 finish.